Blog post

 The SonarQube and React logos

-SonarQube 10.4 was recently released and, between 10.3 and 10.4, 48 new rules and one updated rule were released to help you to write clean code in your React applications.
+SonarQube Server 10.4 was recently released and, between 10.3 and 10.4, 48 new rules and one updated rule were released to help you to write clean code in your React applications.

 Sonar was already serving React projects with a number of rules that Gabriel Vivas, product manager for JavaScript, described in the three-part Lesser-spotted React Mistakes blog series: Hooked on a Feeling, Zombie Methods, and What Are We Even Rendering?

-This latest update to SonarQube focuses on three areas: avoiding deprecated methods, avoiding bad practices, and writing accessible applications.
-In this post, I will give an overview of what React developers can expect from SonarQube with this update and introduce a few of my favourite new rules.
+This latest update to SonarQube Server focuses on three areas: avoiding deprecated methods, avoiding bad practices, and writing accessible applications.
+In this post, I will give an overview of what React developers can expect from SonarQube Server with this update and introduce a few of my favourite new rules.

 Deprecated methods